dustyturner/text-search-tool/theory.md

     So the overall TF-IDF for the word "this" in the first sentence of our document is (2 / 11) * (3 / 2).
 In the wild, TF-IDF values are augmented with smoothing and normalisation techniques to make them more effective, so you are unlikely to see them calculated like this, but you get the idea.

-    By calculating a TF/IDF score for every unique word that appears over the whole corpus (group of documents), once for each document, we get a vectorized representation of the document's contents.
-This is referred to as a "sparse-vector" representation, as many of the words in the vocabulary (if it is large) will not appear in each document, and so the vectors will contain a large proportion of zero values.
+    By calculating a TF/IDF score for every unique word that appears over whole corpus (group of documents) once for each document, we get a vectorized representation of the document's contents.
+This is referred to as a "sparse-vector" representation, as many of the words in the vocabulary (if it is large) will not appear in a given document, and so the vectors will contain a large proportion of zero values.
 These TF-IDF vectors can be used in much the same way as the Bert vector embeddings to compare the similarity of different texts.

-    Each

-## Structure
+## Search Tool Recipe

 We can combine these two techniques for encoding written information to create a powerful search tool.
 The following is a step-by-step recipe for this approach: